flowtoolz/CloudKid/README.md

  - Responding to database notifications
  - Resolving data conflicts

-## How does it do that?
+## How?

-It abstracts away the technical details of CloudKit:
+CloudKid abstracts away the technical details of CloudKit:
   * Local caching of `CKRecord`objects for recommended conflict resolution approach via saving
   * Using proper CloudKit operations for everything, no CloudKit convenience methods internally
   * Transforming CloudKit operations (not [just convenience methods](https://github.com/PromiseKit/CloudKit)) into promises